Every artist’s work reflects their own unique character.

 Since the heat spreads through the entire piece of metal instead of being isolated locally, the heat color spectrum will radiate outwards from the heated area, altering any lower-temperature color or bare metal in its path.

-This means you can’t backtrack to apply a hotter color without affecting the lower-temperature colors around it.
+But this also means you must be careful as you grind the surface for the following coloring sequence because if you over grind into a previously colored area, you can’t backtrack to re-apply a hotter color without affecting the lower-temperature colors around it.

 In these cases, your grinder is your friend.
 The simplest way to eliminate these rogue colors is to use metal art grinding techniques to grind them back to bare metal in preparation for the desired heat color.